 Lynch syndrome and hereditary cancers

 Lynch syndrome is a gene mutation that greatly increases a person’s risk of cancer, particularly colorectal (bowel) cancer and endometrial cancer.
 This hereditary syndrome is underdiagnosed in Australia and in many cases, a cancer diagnosis is the first sign that a person has Lynch syndrome.
-The Pathways Lynch group is focused on improving Lynch syndrome detection with a number of current research projects:
+The Lynch group is focused on improving Lynch syndrome detection with a number of current research projects:

 Establishing the cost-effectiveness of systematic testing for Lynch syndrome in colorectal cancer patients